-Assessors at POPLA determine appeals from those who have been issued with parking charge notices, in respect of vehicles parked on private land.
-The motorist must first have made their case (‘representations’) to the operator who issued the parking charge notice and have had their representations rejected.
+Assessors at POPLA determine appeals from those who have been issued with parking charge notices in respect of vehicles parked on private land.
+POPLA does not charge the motorist for making an appeal but they must first have made their case (‘representations’) to the operator who issued the parking charge notice and have had their representations rejected.

 More information on this process can be found in the section ‘I have received a parking charge notice’ on the menu to the left of this page.